AppleJuiceSnake/DollopOS/README.md

 # DollopOS
 Apple Juice Snake's Python Operating System.

+Be aware that this is in pre-alpha atages, and has very limited functionally

 # How To Use DollopOS
 Make sure you run "main.py" to start DollopOS